RaulSarachaga/PBIExplorer/v1/README.md

-# bi-analysis-tool
+# PBI-Explorer-tool
- Power BI Analysis Tool built using C# and WinForms
+ Power BI Analysis Tool built using C# and WinForms ,that analyze the power bi metadata